beribak/autorentals_mk/README.md

 pages needed:

 1 nice homepage with a modern look and banner
-2 page for showcasing the cars
+2 page for showcasing the vehicles
-3 a show page for each car
+3 a show page for each vehicle

 use nice style with nice css folder structure and put all the styles there!!!